 Written and directed by Shukla, the title barely covers the chills felt throughout the play.
 From the very beginning, the play drives shivers down your spine with its eerie setting and the actors’ powerful performances.
 Even though Shukla effortlessly portrayed the sophisticated straight-laced doctor, it was Siddiqui who stole the show.
 Her raging temper and suspicious demeanor made the cold, gloomy night come alive.
 Palwal did not disappoint either, but was vastly overshadowed by his co-stars.

 With its highly engrossing themes of existentialism and the search for truth, there were not many dull moments in the play.
 The end causes much introspection and leaves the audience with questions about belief and reality.
 It’s no wonder that Shukla decided to put the play up in current times, in which ‘intolerance’ is the buzz word.
 While Barff does not take sides, the politics of the country we live in are subtly manifested in the narrative, which makes it a must-watch for not only the theatre-loving audience, but for each and every citizen.
-If you are in the city, do catch the show for an unforgettable, thrilling experience.

 Disclaimer: If the dates for this event have expired, it means that there are no upcoming shows for the same.
 Dates will be updated once new shows are scheduled by the organizer.
 Keep checking this space for more.